General Electric F414

-The General Electric F414 is an American afterburning turbofan engine in the 22,000-pound (98 kN) thrust class produced by GE Aviation.
+The General Electric F414 is an American afterburning turbofan engine in the 22,000-pound (98 kN) thrust class produced by GE Aerospace (formerly GE Aviation).
 The F414 originated from GE's widely used F404 turbofan, enlarged and improved for use in the Boeing F/A-18E/F Super Hornet.
 The engine was developed from the F412 non-afterburning turbofan planned for the A-12 Avenger II, before it was canceled.

 Design and development

 Origins

 GE evolved the F404 into the F412-GE-400 non-afterburning turbofan for the McDonnell Douglas A-12 Avenger II.
-After the cancellation of the A-12, the research was directed toward an engine for the F/A-18E/F Super Hornet.
+After the cancellation of the A-12 in 1991, the research was directed toward an engine for the F/A-18E/F Super Hornet.
 GE successfully pitched the F414 as a low-risk derivative of the F404, rather than a riskier new engine.
 The F414 engine was originally envisioned as not using any materials or processes not used in the F404, and was designed to fit in the same footprint as the F404.